wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/active-response.rst

 level
 ^^^^^

-This defines a minimum severity level required for the command to be executed.
+Defines a minimum severity level required for the command to be executed.

 +--------------------+------------------------+
 | **Default value**  | n/a                    |